Rocket Fuel

 Who’s doing the work?

 It gets worse.
-When you scratch at the surface of the angel network model it becomes obvious that they don’t really put the founders or the startups at the centre at all - they are predominantly designed to help potential investors who struggle to connect with credible founders and who are reluctant to make their own investment decisions.
+When we scratch at the surface of the angel network model it becomes obvious that they don’t really put the founders or the startups at the centre at all - they are predominantly designed to help potential investors who struggle to connect with credible founders and who are reluctant to make their own investment decisions.

-In my opinion, the way angel groups place themselves at the centre of the startup universe only highlights how few of their members have ever been founders.
+The way angel groups place themselves at the centre of the startup universe only highlights how few of their members have ever been founders.

 It’s common to hear angel investors complaining that the companies they have funded are struggling to raise their next round of capital.
-The often overlooked but more relevant question is: how many of these angel-backed companies are big enough and growing fast enough to justify that next round (i.e. with revenue > $1m and growing at 2x or 3x per year)?
+The often overlooked but more relevant question is: how many of these angel-backed companies are big enough and growing fast enough to justify that next round (i.e. with revenue > $1m and growing at 2x or 3x per year)?19

 When I look through the list of founders and companies that have been backed by angel groups over recent years there are just too many that are very unlikely to ever get venture funding.
 That should have been more obvious at the outset.

-Ensuring that there is somebody who is willing to do the work to validate the size of the opportunity and then roll-up sleeves and do what is needed to help the company realise their potential is the difference between success and failure for early-stage investors.
+Ensuring there is somebody who is willing to do the work to validate the size of the opportunity and then roll-up sleeves and do what is needed to help the company realise their potential is the difference between success and failure for early-stage investors.

 Lastly, but perhaps most importantly for founders, there seem to be very few people in these groups who are prepared to really back any one venture.

-But, to summarise…
+But to summarise…

 We’ve already seen that neither of these things are true for angel groups - there are only a small number of local companies for them to pick from, and there is an obvious selection bias because the best ventures are often not available to them.